ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 slot by the links between them inside the router.
 So the main slot collects the Evidence of other slots, produces the final Evidence of the whole router and conveys the final Evidence to the Verifier.
-Therefore the router is a Composite Device, each slot is an Attester, and the main slot is the proxy Attester.
+Therefore the router is a Composite Device, each slot is an Attester, and the main slot is the transiting Attester.

 Another example is a multi-chassis router composed of multiple single carrier-grade routers.
 The multi-chassis router provides higher throughput by interconnecting multiple routers and can be logically treated as one router for simpler management.
 Among these routers, there is only one main router that connects to the Verifier.
-Other routers are only connected to the main router by the network cables, and therefore they are managed and verified via this main router.
+Other routers are only connected to the main router by the network cables, and therefore they are managed and appraised via this main router's help.
-So, in this case, the multi-chassis router is the Composite Device, each router is an Attester and the main router is the proxy Attester.
+So, in this case, the multi-chassis router is the Composite Device, each router is an Attester and the main router is the transiting Attester.

 {{composite}} depicts the conceptual data flow for a Composite Device.